NFL national anthem policy stirs reaction as 49ers owner says he abstained

 Steelers guard Ramon Foster shrugged his shoulders when asked about the new policy, saying the owners will always hold an upper hand over the players.

-"If the team says `this is what we're doing,' and ownership (does too), you either deal with it or you're probably going to get cut," Foster said.
+"If the team says 'this is what we're doing,' and ownership (does too), you either deal with it or you're probably going to get cut," Foster said.
 "You can fight the resistance on that one, but same as we can't smoke marijuana because it's illegal in certain states, or it's legal in certain states, it's the same issue.
 You have to adhere to the rules and if not, they'll find a way to get you up out of there."

 The NFL Players Association expressed skepticism about the new policy in a statement: "The NFL chose to not consult the union in the development of this new 'policy.'
 NFL players have shown their patriotism through their social activism, their community service, in support of our military and law enforcement and yes, through their protests to raise awareness about the issues they care about."